Rina Melli: Journalist activity

 Rina collaborated with the editorial staff of La Scintilla, a socialist magazine directed by her husband, writing articles on the condition of women and also intervening critically with respect to the initiatives of the socialist leadership.

-Melli later felt the need to start a socialist newspaper aimed at women workers and that is why, on June 15, 1901, Eva is the first women's magazine published in Italy.
-The aim is to educate women workers (especially agricultural workers) in politics through the newspaper, using simple language that is also accessible to those who did not have high levels of education, in order to accelerate the growth of the socialist movement.
-From the articles published on "Eva" it clearly emerges that Rina's political stance is that of a reformist and humanitarian socialism, which has Camillo Prampolini as its inspiration.
+Melli later felt the need to start a socialist newspaper aimed at women workers and that is why, on 15 June 1901, Eva became the first women's magazine published in Italy.
+The aim was to educate women workers (especially agricultural workers) in politics through the newspaper, using simple language that is also accessible to those who did not have high levels of education, in order to accelerate the growth of the socialist movement.
+From the articles published in Eva it clearly emerged that Rina's political stance was that of a reformist and humanitarian socialism, which had Camillo Prampolini as its inspiration.

 However, the magazine did not deal only with the material conditions of working mothers: Eva published a column entitled "From the Field to the Table" inviting readers to study and participate in the vast intellectual movement that was taking place in the sense of "a continuous emancipation, a progressive elevation of the feminine soul."
-After moving to Genoa in 1902, Rina continued with the publication of Eva, which is strengthened to produce six thousand copies.
+After moving to Genoa in 1902, Rina continued with the publication of Eva, which grew to produce six thousand copies.
 However, in August 1903 the publication of had to stop, due to both financial and family problems.